vedant-0789/Veritas-AI/docs/PROJECT_OVERVIEW.md

     └── ...
 ```

-## 🚀 Ready to Test!
+## 🚀 Ready to Go!

 Everything is built and ready.
-Follow the testing guide below!
+Check the [Getting Started](../README.md#getting-started) guide to begin.